MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="crbegin"></a>  basic_string_view::crbegin

-Returns a const iterator that addresses the first element in a reversed string_view.
+Returns a const_reverse_iterator that addresses the first element in a reversed string_view.

 ```cpp
 constexpr const_reverse_iterator crbegin() const noexcept;